Public-private+

 An image showing the cover page of a brochure that states: Public Private Plus Funds.
 Unlocking private market investments to pursue differentiated outcomes for investors.
 Capital Group, trademark, and KKR.

-ALL THE DETAILS
+THE DETAILS

 Unpacking Public-Private+ Funds

 Curious about Capital Group and KKR's partnership and its offerings?
-Our brochure has all the details.
+Our brochure has the details.
 We'll also fill you in our investment process and why we opted for interval funds.

 Deep knowledge